Material Flow Analysis - in simple terms

 Product-oriented material flow management comprises the ecological analysis and optimization of a product.
 It is also known as Life Cycle Assessment (LCA) because it covers the entire life cycle from cradle to grave in terms of environmental impact.

-Material Flow Analysis (MFA) - a development
+MFA – a development

 Material Flow Management is becoming more and more important as we use up the resources of our planet and companies increasingly reduce the vertical range of manufacture, thus raising material costs.
 Therefore, companies are more and more interested in increasing resource efficiency systems.
 Previous cost-cutting measures have largely focused on personnel costs or on more efficient process organization but have not optimized the sustainable use of non-renewable raw resources and their material flows.
 There is great potential for improvement, particularly in terms of saving energy and environmentally friendly waste management and the disposal of the materials used.